Also available in: Español

 This means you’ll make it in the blink of an eye!
 It’s a project especially of interest for those of us who want to see the results quickly and wear our knitted garment as soon as possible.

-Techniques to Knit a Mohair Cardigan
+Techniques and abbreviations to Knit a Mohair Cardigan

 - 1 skein of Fashion Kid Light de Schachenmayr.

 - Tapestry needle